 - 1. An application to establish a home health service shall be consistent with this Plan if there is a projected need for at least 250 additional patients needing home health care services in the county for which the application is made as shown in the most recent edition of the Kentucky Annual Home Health Services Report; - 2.
-An application to expand a home health service currently licensed in Kentucky shall be
+An application to expand a home health service currently licensed in Kentucky shall be consistent with this Plan if there is a projected need for at least 125 additional patients needing home health care services in the county for which the application is made as shown in the most recent edition of the Kentucky Annual Home Health Services Report;

-- consistent with this Plan if there is a projected need for at least 125 additional patients needing home health care services in the county for which the application is made as shown in the most recent edition of the Kentucky Annual Home Health Services Report; - 3.
-Notwithstanding criteria 1 and 2, an application submitted by an existing home health agency that has met the emergency circumstances provision as established in 900 KAR 6:080, Section 2, and has received notice from the Office of Inspector General, Division of Certificate of Need that an emergency exists shall be consistent with this Plan only if the application is restricted to the limited purpose of alleviating the emergency; and - 4.
-Notwithstanding criteria 1 and 2, an application by a licensed Kentucky acute care hospital, critical access hospital, or nursing facility proposing to establish or expand a home health service [with a service area no larger than the county in which the facility is located and contiguous counties proposing] to provide services [service] exclusively to patients discharged from its facility\shall be consistent with this Plan for patients [if the facility documents, in the last twelve (12) months, the inability to obtain timely discharge for patients who reside in the county of the facility or a contiguous county and]who require home health services at the time of discharge.
-An application under this paragraph shall be subject to nonsubstantive review in accordance with 900 KAR 6:075, Section 2(3)(1).
+- 3. Notwithstanding criteria 1 and 2, an application submitted by an existing home health agency that has met the emergency circumstances provision as established in 900 KAR 6:080, Section 2, and has received notice from the Office of Inspector General, Division of Certificate of Need that an emergency exists shall be consistent with this Plan only if the application is restricted to the limited purpose of alleviating the emergency; and - 4.
+Notwithstanding criteria 1 and 2, an application by a licensed Kentucky acute care hospital, critical access hospital, or nursing facility proposing to establish a home health service with a service area no larger than the county in which the facility is located and contiguous counties proposing to service exclusively patients discharged from its facility shall be consistent with this plan if the facility documents, in the last twelve (12) months, the inability to obtain timely discharge for patients who reside in the county of the facility or a contiguous county and who require home health services at the time of discharge. - 5.
+Notwithstanding criteria 1 and 2, an application by a licensed Kentucky acute care hospital, critical access hospital, or nursing facility proposing to expand a home health service to provide services exclusively to patients discharged from its facility shall be consistent with this plan for patients who require home health services at the time of discharge and no existing, licensed home health agency is available and willing to accept the referral.
+The hospital or nursing facility shall document its efforts to find a home health agency.
+An application under this paragraph shall be subject to nonsubstantive review in accordance with 900 KAR 6:075, Section 2(3)(i).
+A license issued under this section shall contain the limitation set forth herein.